Sajalol/project-5-react-latest/README.md

 ## Navbar

 ### The navbar is easy to navigate, and features all three pages and the sign up, sign in and logout if you're logged in.
-And the navbar is full responsive.
+And the navbar is fully responsive.
 The navbar is alike on all the pages.

 ### After you sign in, your navbar will look like this.